Shadow Mapping: Reading the Architectural Light Clock - Urban Exploration quest for Beginner level adventurers

 6

-Compare your three sets of images that evening.
-Lay them side by side on a screen or print them.
-You've created a visual time-lapse that shows what most people walk past without seeing—how one fixed object performs differently based purely on Earth's rotation and your position on it.
+Lay your three image sets side by side on a screen or print them.
+You've captured what most people walk past without seeing: how one fixed object performs differently based purely on Earth's rotation and your position on it.

 Gear Up for Your Quest